JYP-1317/JYP-1317.github.io/index.md

 ## About Me

-Hello!👋 My name is Junyoung Park, and I am a *researcher* in the *Electronixs and Telecommunications Research Institution(ETRI)*.
+Hello!👋 My name is Junyoung Park, and I am a *researcher* in the *Electronics and Telecommunications Research Institution(ETRI)*.
 I worked with *Prof.Ilkyu EOM* at *[ISPL (Image Signal Processing Lab)](https://sites.google.com/view/ispl-pnu/)*, and I have a M.S and Ph.D. in **image processing** and **Artificial Intelligence** at Pusan National University.

 My research interests are **image processing**, **computer vision**, **machine/deep learning**, and **artificial intelligence**.